Kumara2mahe/MuSic-k/readme.md

 #### Dark Mode

-- User can switch between dark & light mode
+- User can switch between dark & light mode, and it is remembered even after reload using localstorage.

 <br>